 This is a lovely short walk for people of all ages, although there are some hilly parts to keep you on your toes!
-Loads of points of interest along the way to keep the kids amused including the Dean castle itself, the park’s resident stone lions, a fantastic new play park (complete with music!), an animal farm and a large pond with ducks and geese.
+Loads of points of interest along the way to keep the kids amused including the Dean castle itself, the park’s resident stone lions, a fantastic play park, an animal farm and a large pond with ducks and geese.

 Buggy-friendly walk (some steep up and downhill sections)

 Dog-friendly walk (Note: in some areas of the park dogs must be kept on a lead – please respect local signage)

 Small parking area at bottom of Assloss Road entering from Glasgow Road (B7038)

 Route: Walk up Assloss Road towards Glasgow Road and go through the gate on the left about halfway up.
 Follow the path along to a fork where you keep right .
 At a crossroads take the second exit down towards the Dean Castle.
 (On the left at the bottom of the hill you can visit the stone lions.)
 Continue straight ahead, turning left at the end of the footpath to skirt around the side of the castle to reach a bridge.
 Cross the bridge and continue straight to reach the new animal farm and play area.
 Follow the path left at the end of the play area to go around the pond and up to a riverside footpath via the boardwalk.
 Turn right here and this path will lead you back to Assloss Road.